Last updated on February 16th, 2020 at 08:44 pm

 If you're looking for a paramotor towbar mounted carry rack then this is a great solid and easy to fit option.
 The Thule easybase is the rack I've been using after recommendations from a bunch of other pilots.
 In this article I'm going to show you why this is a great option, and what to do to make it the perfect paramotor carry rack.

-Before we get to it, this is the link to the rack on Amazon where you can check the current price - Thule EasyBase 949.
+Before we get to it, this is the link to Amazon where you can check the current price of the rack - Thule EasyBase 949.

 The Thule EasyBase is made from thick steel tubing with a smart coupling that fits most towbars.
 An important feature for carrying your paramotor is the upright that will be used for strapping it on safely.
 This will also prevent your paramotor from sliding back and forth when accelerating.
 I've seen pictures of paramotors that have fallen off tow bar mounted carry racks because it lacked an upright support.